 3) Salt-preserved lemons

-This one is mostly found in Moroccan tajine recipes.
-The lemons are split into quarters, leaving one end uncut through to hold the pieces together.
+This one is a Moroccan specialty.
+First, split the lemons into quarters without going through the opposite end.
 Then coarse salt is generously inserted in between the wedges.

 Then the lemons are packed tight in a clean jar.
 Shut the lid close and set it in a cool dark place for four weeks.
 After the time is over, the lemons will turn soft and easy to smash into a paste.
 The resulting juice will have a thick syrupy consistency.